ara3d/bim-open-schema/README.md

 ## 🌐 Platform and Language Agnostic

-The schema is optimized for columnar data formats, but it is *not* tied to any one particular serialization format, and can be easily converted to many different formats for fast inspection in your tool of choice.
+The schema is optimized for columnar data formats, such as those used by relational databases, but it is *not* tied to any one particular serialization format, and can be easily converted to many different formats for fast inspection in your tool of choice.

 This project comes with C# code which acts as the official specification, but the schema is platform independent